vishnu-prasads/vishnu-prasads/README.md

-- 👋 Hi, I’m Vishnu Prasad
+- 👋 Hi, I’m Vishnu Prasad.
 - 👀 I’m interested in Linux, and programming.
-- 🌱 I’m currently learning Python, Golang, Kubernetes and Openstack
+- 🌱 I’m currently learning Python, Golang, Kubernetes and Openstack.
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ I’m looking to collaborate on open source projects.
 - 📫 You can reach me @prasad_vishnu on Telegram.

 <!---